OpenNMS: History

-The OpenNMS Project was started in July, 1999 by Steve Giles, Brian Weaver and Luke Rindfuss and their company PlatformWorks.
-It was registered as project 4141 on SourceForge in March 2000.
+Steve Giles, Brian Weaver, and Luke Rindfuss started the OpenNMS project in July 1999 at their company PlatformWorks.
+The project was registered on SourceForge in March 2000, about two months after the registration of NetSaint (later Nagios).

-On September 28, 2000, PlatformWorks was acquired by Atipa, a Kansas City-based competitor to VA Linux Systems.
-In July 2001, Atipa changed its name to Oculan.
+On September 28, 2000, PlatformWorks was acquired by Atipa, a Kansas City-based Linux systems vendor.
+In July 2001, Atipa renamed itself Oculan.